 We captured a large high sample rate dataset of real-world data from the Iridium satellite constellation.
 We use this data to train and test our system, since decoders are readily available and previous works have demonstrated the constellation to be viable for fingerprinting [13].
 Our baseline architecture can be used and enhanced for use in deployed satellite systems.
-To faciliate this, our full dataset and code will be made freely available on publication.
+To faciliate this, our full dataset and code have been made freely available.1